lelox93/SimpleThimble/Hardware/hardware-assembly.rst

 |

 Another important thing to solder is a connector for the battery.
-The festest way to go is to cut a piece of `protoboard <https://en.wikipedia.org/wiki/Stripboard>`_ and solder both the battery connector and the power cables of the servomotors to the power pins of the D1 mini board.
+The fastest way to go is to cut a piece of `stripboard <https://en.wikipedia.org/wiki/Stripboard>`_ and solder both the battery connector and the power cables of the servomotors to the power pins of the D1 mini board.

 .. image:: battery-connector.jpg